Myelodysplastic Syndromes (MDS): An Overview

 • Gene mutations associated with MDS

-Prognosis of MDS
+Prognosis of Myelodysplastic Syndrome (MDS)

 The International Prognostic Scoring System (IPSS) and its revised version, IPSS-R (Revised IPSS), are two important tools used to assess the prognosis and guide treatment decisions in patients with myelodysplastic syndromes (MDS).
 Both systems assign risk scores based on specific clinical and laboratory features, allowing for a more objective and standardized approach to risk stratification.